Traverso/go-johnny-go/README.md

 ##This project is still under development.

-Status: finishing the UIX
+Status: working the UIX

-Next: Control hardware via Sockets.IO

 ##Roadmap:
-* Control attached hardware via Sockets.IO
-* Change ease type for keyFrames
+* Manage ease type for keyFrames
 * Allow keyFrames to be null

 ## License